Benezivas/algobattle/docs/tutorial/overview.md

 against their generator in order to practice and debug.

 We use docker to provide each team with a fair and controlled environment to execute their code in.
-A program really just is a docker image that we then run as a new image every time a new instance is to be generated or solved.
+A program really just is a docker image that we then run as a new container every time a new instance is to be generated or solved.
 This lets students choose their approach and tools incredibly freely, there is no constraint to specific programming languages, system setups, libraries used, etc. On the other side, we maintain total control over the runtime environment.
 Because all student code is executed inside a container there is no danger of it manipulating the host system maliciously and its resource use and runtime can be easily limited.

 /// abstract | Docker basics